 A derogatory mark refers to any negative item listed on your credit reports from Experian, Equifax, and TransUnion.

 If you’ve entered into bankruptcy over the last several years, it will be listed on your credit report.
 It’s part of the trade-off for absolving a large portion of your debt.
-A Chapter 13 bankruptcy lasts seven years from your filing date, while a Chapter 7 bankruptcy lasts for ten years.
+A Chapter 13 bankruptcy will typically stay on your credit report for seven years from your filing date.
+A Chapter 7 bankruptcy will typically stay on your credit report for ten years.

 Tax liens occur when you fail to pay your taxes.
-Unfortunately, any unpaid tax lien stays on your credit report indefinitely (and can lead to other serious consequences like wage garnishment).
-Once the lien has been paid, it should drop off seven years after it was filed.
+Unfortunately, an unpaid tax lien can stay on your credit report indefinitely (and can lead to other severe consequences like wage garnishment).
+A paid tax lien can stay on your credit report seven years after it was filed.